dwhiffing/fury/content/nato/it/navy/carriers/body.md

 aircraft from ships, although it has had hybrid helicopter cruisers since the early 1960s.
-With the acquisition of AV-8B Harriers the role of the navy is expanding to more of an expeditionary force as opposed to conducting Anti-Submarine Warfare (ASW) operation primarily in the Mediterranean.
+With the acquisition of AV-8B Harriers the role of the navy is expanding to more of an expeditionary force as opposed to conducting Anti-Submarine Warfare (ASW) operations primarily in the Mediterranean.
 Italy has two active and two reserve carriers available although the Giuseppe Garibaldi is the only truly modern ship.